jacekbwwa/jacekbwwa.github.io/Checkers-multijump-AI-minimax-JB/README.md

 ## Game phase 2
 - Then the human player playing with the white pieces clicks on one of the empty squares marked with a light green border and that white piece is automatically moved to that selected square.
 - After the white player's move, the AI playing with the red pieces takes turn.
 AI automatically moves one of the selected pieces to the selected square.
-The AI move is calculated according to minimax alpha-beta prunning algorithm.
+The AI move is calculated according to minimax alpha-beta pruning algorithm.

 ![Screenshot](screenshot2.png)